shea08/shea08.github.io/street.md

 "3D tours helps buyers visualize themselves in a home [or business] before they visit in person." -Zillow

+Google's research shows that:

+- Consumers use mapping products 44% of the time when searching for businesses
+- 41% of these searches result in a visit to the store
+- Listings with photos and a virtual tour are twice as likely to generate interest.

 * * *

 <a href="https://bensvirtualtours.s3.ca-central-1.amazonaws.com/mimexico/MiMexico.html"> Virtual tour </a> of Minot's best authentic mexican restuarant! -- Mi Mexico